Paper-editing and story concepts

 Your own material

-If you want to use your own material, you can use autoEdit.io to generate a first draft of automated transcriptions.
+If you want to use your own material, you can use to generate a first draft of automated transcriptions.
 And export as a plain text time-coded transcription.
-See autoEdit user manual and last section for more on this.
+See and .
 You can also manually transcribe your own material, but we discourage such approach as tedious and time consuming.
 You'd have to consider 3 to 4 times the length of the media to do so.
 Eg 1 hour of a video interview will take you 3 to 4 hours to transcribe, is it worth it?

 Some argue that while transcribing you familiarise yourself with the material.
 To that I say, get the transcription in some other way, and just read it as many time as you need to let it sink in.